QUESTION-SETTING GUIDELINES

 Locations

-When asking a question that requires a location as its answer, state clearly how specific the answer should be.
+When asking a question with a location as its answer, state clearly how specific the answer should be.
+For example,

-For example, 'Wembley Stadium', 'London' and 'England' are all valid answers to the question ‘Where was the
+'Wembley Stadium', 'London' and 'England' are all valid answers to the question ‘Where was the1966 Football World

-1966 Football World Cup Final played?’.
-Rather than using 'where' it is better to ask ‘In which country/city/
+Cup Final played?’.
+Rather than using 'where' it is better to ask ‘In which country/city/building...?'.
+Similarly, be careful

 Final checklist